How To Get Rid Of Fungus Gnat on Houseplants

 2.)
 Hydrogen Peroxide Mix

-To kill fungus gnat larvae in infected soil use the recipe, then applied to the soil.
+To kill fungus gnat larvae in infected soil use the recipe, then apply to the soil.

 One part 3% hydrogen peroxide to four parts water.

 3.)
 Add Sand

 Remove the top inch of potting soil and replace it with any type of sand.
 The sand will keep adults from being able to lay additional eggs and the larva from hatching.

 This also works best if you water from the bottom during the next two weeks.
 After the two-week mark, you can water from the top again.